oyindonesia/external-api-docs/source/includes/_send_whatsapp.md

-# Send WhatsApp COMINGSOON
+# API Send WhatsApp COMINGSOON

 OY's API Collection for sending Whatsapp Notifications.
+Currently, WatsApp can only be enabled for Payment Link and Invoice product.
+Contact your Business Representative if you'd like to activate this feature.

 ## Send Payment/Invoice Link WhatsApp Notification